Offshore regulator finds maintenance management issues on KCA Deutag rig

 In addition, the work is to include an analysis of why key elements in the basis for managing maintenance on Askepott have not been rectified.
 KCA Deutag is also ordered to implement measures to ensure that actions and lessons learned as a result of this are also applied to all facilities with AoCs for which KCA Deutag is responsible in Norway.

-The PSA confirmed the deadline for complying with part 1 of the order is 3 October 2022 and requested from KCA Deutag to arrange a status meeting in mid-Q1 2022.
+The PSA confirmed the deadline for complying with part 1 of the order was 3 October 2022 and requested KCA Deutag to arrange a status meeting in mid-Q1 2022.
 For part 2 of the order, the offshore regulator has requested a time-delimited schedule for the work and informed it needs to be notified when the order has been complied with.

 The Norwegian offshore regulator has carried out several audits on this rig, including the one reported in 2019, when it also found several nonconformities on the Askepott rig, while the first audit was conducted in March 2018, when the PSA looked at the management of logistics and drilling operations both at Askepott drilling rig and the Oseberg H platform in the North Sea.